-The SECOND step for trend following success is to absorb prior trend following success.
+A first step for trend following success is to absorb prior trend following success.
 That breeds confidence.
 The data assembled on this page demonstrates what has been possible historically with trend following.
-First, two pieces of research that outline trend trading success going back over 100 years:
+Consider two pieces of research that outline trend trading success going back over 100 years:

 A further great example of success is Bill Dunn.
 He is one of the greatest trend followers ever.
 First ballot Hall of Fame.
 He has been successfully trading as a trend follower for massive money since 1974.
 The Dunn Capital continuous track record has never been featured on CNBC, Bloomberg, WSJ, etc. An examination of Dunn Capital’s track record could serve as a PhD-level trend following class.
 Consider the performance: